 1.1 Rhetorical History

 In the aftermath of the ‘historic turn’ (Clark & Rowlinson, 2004; Rowlinson et al. 2013; Rowlinson et al., 2014; Rowlinson, 2015), scholars in several domains of management research have explored how the sharing of historical narratives allows managers to communicate more persuasively with customers, workers, and other stakeholders.
-Organization studies scholars have studied how managers use historical narratives rhetorically to obtain competitive advantage (Feldman and Feldman, 2006; Suddaby et al. 2010; Foster et al., 2011; Greenwood and Bernadini, 2013; Decker, 2014; Maclean et al., 2014; Ybema, 2014; Rowlinson et al., 2014; Foster et al., 2016; Godfrey et al., 2016; Hatch and Schultz, 2017; Foster and Lamertz, 2017).
+Organization studies researchers have studied how managers use historical narratives rhetorically to obtain competitive advantage (Feldman and Feldman, 2006; Suddaby et al. 2010; Foster et al., 2011; Greenwood and Bernadini, 2013; Decker, 2014; Maclean et al., 2014; Ybema, 2014; Rowlinson et al., 2014; Foster et al., 2016; Godfrey et al., 2016; Hatch and Schultz, 2017; Foster and Lamertz, 2017).

-A subset of the literature on how managers use historical narratives focuses on the use rhetorical history in internal communications (i.e., messages directed at workers).
-This way of using the past is called the “organizational identity” model (Foster et al.,2017).
-Managers use such historical narratives to bind all team members and to exhort them live up to the traits epitomized by the firm’s heroic founders (Howard-Grenville, et al., 2013; Ravasi and Phillips, 2011).
-The empirical research on this type of corporate historical narrative includes Rowlinson and Hassard’s paper (1993) on a British chocolate manufacturer, the Anteby and Molnár (2012) study of the use of history in employee newsletters in a unionized French aerospace firm, and Maclean et al. (2014)’s exploration of the use of historical narratives by executives at the US headquarters of Procter and Gamble.
+A subset of the organization studies literature on how managers use historical narratives focuses on the use rhetorical history in internal communications (i.e., messages directed at workers).
+This way of using the past is called the ‘organizational identity’ model (Foster et al.,2017).
+Managers use such historical narratives to unite team members and to exhort them live up to the traits epitomized by the firm’s heroic founders (Howard-Grenville, et al., 2013; Ravasi and Phillips, 2011; Basque and Langley, 2018).
+The empirical research on this type of corporate historical narrative includes Rowlinson and Hassard’s paper (1993) on a British chocolate manufacturer, the Anteby and Molnár’s (2012) study of the use of history in employee newsletters in a unionized French aerospace firm, and Maclean et al. (2014)’s exploration of the use of historical narratives by American executives at the headquarters of Procter and Gamble.

-Another stream of research on the uses of the past examines the use of historical narratives in communication with external stakeholders, such as customers.
-For instance, the paper by Foster et al. (2011) examined how Tim Horton’s, a Canadian restaurant chain that uses references to events in Canadian military history to appeal to patriotic customers.
-Denmark’s Carlsberg brewing company uses the past to create a sense of authenticity (Hatch and Schultz, 2017), as do craft breweries in Canada (Foster and Lamertz, 2017).
-Similarly, Voronov et al. (2013) examined the use of historical allusions by Canadian wineries, which were struggling to establish their credibility in the eyes of consumers who were more familiar with the products of Old World wineries.
+Another stream of research on the uses of the past examines the utilization of historical narratives in communication with external stakeholders, such as customers.
+For instance, the paper by Foster et al. (2011) examined how a Canadian fast-food chain, references episodes in Canadian military history so as to appeal to patriotic customers.
+Copenhagen’s Carlsberg brewing company uses the past to create a sense of authenticity (Hatch and Schultz, 2017), as do craft breweries in Canada (Foster and Lamertz, 2017).
+Similarly, Voronov et al. (2013) examined the use of historical referencing by Canadian wineries that were struggling to establish their credibility in the eyes of consumers who were more familiar with the products of Old World wineries.

 Recent research on how firms use rhetorical history has given us an improved understanding of the origins and evolution of the managerial practices associated with rhetorical history.
-According to Smith and Simeone (2017), the extensive and sustained use of corporate rhetorical history in appeals to consumers emerged around 1900, with the advent of mass consumption, advertising, and branded consumer goods.
+According to Smith and Simeone (2017), the widespread and sustained use of corporate rhetorical history in appeals to consumers emerged around 1900, along with the advent of mass consumption, advertising, and branded consumer goods.
 Since then, the media that firms have used to disseminate their historical narratives to stakeholders have evolved along with technology.
-For much of the twentieth century, ‘lengthy, bounded books’ were the medium by which companies shared their historical narratives, but as printing technology improved, this format was displaced by image-rich ‘coffee table books’ and then, more recently, websites (Delahaye et al., 2009, 33-34).
-Firms have also come to use corporate museums to communicate historical narratives to various stakeholders.
-According to Nissley & Casey (2002) the world’s first corporate history museum was England’s Wedgwood Museum, established in 1906.
+For much of the twentieth century, ‘lengthy, bounded books’ were the most important medium by which companies disseminated historical narratives, but as printing technology improved, this format was displaced by image-rich ‘coffee table books’ and then, more recently, websites (Delahaye et al., 2009, 33-34).
+Firms have also developed corporate museums to communicate historical narratives to various stakeholders.
+According to Nissley & Casey (2002) the world’s first corporate history museum was established by England’s Wedgwood Company in 1906.
 This facility has been imitated by other corporate history museums of Motorola, Crayola, and Coca-Cola.